 Equally, if you have an idea for an event we should be at, an organisation we could collaborate with, or would like to suggest a topic for a meeting, please email us at firstname.lastname@example.org.

 Different Ways to Get Involved

 There are many ways in which you can get involved with the work of the Society

 - Would you consider becoming a trustee?
-Find out About Council
+Find out about our Council

 - Support our educational activities - become a Met Ambassador

-- Our Groups, register and interest with Local Centres and Special Interest Groups
+- Register an interest with Local Centres and Special Interest Groups

 If you would like to learn more about the ways in which you can get involved, why not contact us?